 Donated goods are recorded at their estimated fair value when received.
 The School received software licenses and associated installation and support services at no charge.
 The service provider agreed to waive fees for the first five years through June 30, 2017.
-The value of these goods and associated services meets the criteria for recognition in the financial statements and are recorded at fair value of \$6,720 and \$6,666 for the years ended June 30, 2017 and 2016.
+The value of these goods and associated services meets the criteria for recognition in the financial statements and are recorded at fair value of \$6,720 for the year ended June 30, 2017.
+The value of these services were allocated to program and supporting services in the accompanying statements of activities.